 North of Clearwater, west off U.S. 19, on Alt.
 U.S. 19 explore Tarpon Springs, a thriving Greek village with a fascinating history.
 As the largest natural sponge market in the world today, it still carries the distinct influence of Greek immigrants from the early 1900s.
 A trip to the Sponge Docks allows you to taste authentic Greek cuisine, take in a sight-seeing cruise down the Anclote River, and visit the aquarium or sponge museum.
+It's one of the top things to do in Pinellas County.
 The Tarpon Springs Chamber of Commerce, 11 E. Orange St., can provide visitor information.
 Hours: 9 a.m. - 5 p.m., Mon. - Fri., they also have information available down on the sponge docks.
-Call (727)-937-6109.

 The most sensational museum of note is the Salvador Dali Museum, One Dali Blvd.
 "The only difference between myself and a madman is that I am not mad!" the surrealist once proclaimed.
 Madman?
 No, but a true genius at redefining reality.
 The world's most comprehensive museum on Dali includes paintings, watercolors, graphics, sculptures and photographs.
-Hours: 10 a.m. - 5:30 p.m., Mon. - Sat., (open until 8 p.m., Thurs.); Noon - 5:30 p.m., Sun.; call (727) 823-3767.
+Hours: 10 a.m. - 5:30 p.m., Mon. - Sat., (open until 8 p.m., Thurs.); Noon - 5:30 p.m., Sun.